 The official language of Ronne and the entire country of Denmark is Danish, although many residents also speak English, especially in tourist areas.
 During our visit, all of the vendors we interacted with were fluent in English.

 The official currency in Ronne and throughout Denmark is the Danish Krone (DKK).
 Most vendors do not accept US currency.
 Credit cards are widely accepted, and in most European locations, tap-to-pay or contactless payment is becoming very common and quite convenient.
-A tap-to-pay credit card, also known as a contactless card, allows users to make payments quickly and securely.
+A tap-to-pay credit card, or contactless card, allows users to make payments quickly and securely.
 One may simply tap the card against a contactless-enabled payment terminal.
 It eliminates the need to swipe or insert the card and enter a PIN.

 Ronne Cruise Port Ship Schedule